quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Rates of germline mutation accumulation are also variable across human families [@PMID:26656846;@PMID:31549960], potentially due to genetic variation or differences in environmental exposures.
 Nonetheless, genetic variants that augment germline mutation rates, known as *mutator alleles*, have largely eluded detection in mammals.

-The dearth of observed germline mutators in mammalian genomes is not terribly surprising, since alleles that lead to elevated germline mutation rates would likely have deleterious consequences and be purged by negative selection [@PMID:27739533].
+The dearth of observed germline mutators in mammalian genomes is not necessarily surprising, since alleles that lead to elevated germline mutation rates would likely have deleterious consequences and be purged by negative selection [@PMID:27739533].
 Moreover, germline mutation rates are relatively low, and direct mutation rate measurements require whole-genome sequencing data from both parents and their offspring.
-As a result, large-scale association studies &mdash; which have been used to map the contributions of common genetic variants to many complex traits &mdash; are not well-powered to investigate the polygenic architecture of germline mutation rates.
+As a result, large-scale association studies &mdash; which have been used to map the contributions of common genetic variants to many complex traits &mdash; are not currently well-powered to investigate the polygenic architecture of germline mutation rates.

 Despite these challenges, less traditional strategies have been successfully used to identify a small number of mutator alleles in both humans and mice.
 By focusing on children who suffer from rare genetic diseases, a recent study identified two mutator alleles that lead to significantly elevated rates of *de novo* germline mutation in human families [@PMID:35545669].